Kevlanche/codeprober-playground/README.md

 Open the playground in Codespaces by:

-1) Visit this repository on Github (https://github.com/Kevlanche/codeprober-playground)
+1) Visit this repository on Github on a laptop or desktop (phone/tablet isn't supported).
 2) Click the green "Code" button
 3) Click the tab "Codespaces"
 4) Click the "+" or big green "Create Codespaces [..]" button